“You must gain control over your money or the lack of it will forever control you.” ~ Dave Ramsey

 If I don’t have my journal with me, then I use Mint.com to look over my bills.

 Mint.com is not just a bill reminder but it has other features.
-Such features include credit report, advice on how you can make more or save money based on the bills that you’re currently paying, a goal section, and a budget creator.
+Such features include a credit report, advice on how you can make more or save money based on the bills that you’re currently paying, a goal section, and a budget creator.

 6. Sticking To It